Klipper3d/klipper/docs/Config_Reference.md

 #set_position_y:
 #set_position_z:
 #   If specified, the printer will assume the axis is at the specified
-#   position prior to running the above g-code commands.
+#   position prior to running the above G-Code commands.
 Setting this
 #   disables homing checks for that axis.
 This may be useful if the
 #   head must move prior to invoking the normal G28 mechanism for an
 #   axis.
 The default is to not force a position for an axis.